ISAITB/docs-services/source/introduction/index.rst

 Test services as part of a testing campaign
 -------------------------------------------

-To better understand how test services fit within the test bed it is useful to consider how they would be approached as part of the overall setup of a project's testing campaign.
+To better understand how test services fit within the Test Bed it is useful to consider how they would be approached as part of the overall setup of a project's testing campaign.
 From a high-level perspective, setting up the conformance testing for a project would involve the following steps:

   #.
-Create and customise the project's domain, specification(s) and community in the test bed (see the `domain management`_ and `community management`_ user guide sections for details).
+Create and customise the project's domain, specification(s) and community in the Test Bed (see the `domain management`_ and `community management`_ user guide sections for details).
   #.
 Determine what the project's users are expected to test for.
 This will help identify the specification actors and notably the actors to be simulated and
      the one(s) representing the System Under Test (SUT).
   #.
 Determine the overall structure of test cases (e.g. what messaging is involved, what is validated), the different types of test cases (e.g. tests where the SUT
      sends messages versus tests where it receives them) and their organisation in test suites.
   #.
-Check the existing capabilities of the test bed and the GITB TDL (by consulting the `available TDL constructs`_ and `embedded service handlers`_) to see if all identified testing needs can be covered.
+Check the existing capabilities of the Test Bed and the GITB TDL (by consulting the `available TDL constructs`_ and `embedded service handlers`_) to see if all identified testing needs can be covered.
   #.
 Address missing capabilities by designing GITB-compliant test services.
 Implement and test these services to ensure they fully match the project's testing needs and
      actual specifications.
   #.
-Develop the GITB TDL test cases making use of the implemented test services and deploy them to the test bed in appropriate test suites.
+Develop the GITB TDL test cases making use of the implemented test services and deploy them to the Test Bed in appropriate test suites.
   #.
 Create organisation accounts for the project's users to begin testing.

 It is important to consider test services as a tool rather than a requirement.
 The fact that a project foresees the exchange of messages between different parties does not